daoyuanw/my-space/content/en/posts/2024-06-25-highlight-of-calculus.md

 ---

 # Highlight of Calculus
 These notes capture the key highlights and concepts from the renowned MIT calculus course taught by Professor Gilbert Strang.
+I wrote it mainly out of the motivation to active recall the knowledge I've learnt.
+If it could also help someone to understand the calculus, that would be much greater!
+Faymen said the expert could teach the conception so simple that even a child can understand without problmes.
+If you find there are something unclear, confusing or mistakes.
+Please leave me the comment below or contact me via email.
 ## Overview
 **Calculus** deals with the relationships between functions and encompasses both integration and differential calculus.
 These two types of calculus operate in opposite directions.